nirazul/google-apps-script-template/README.md

 #### About `{task}:all` tasks
 Some tasks have an additional flavour to execute them on all currently registered projects.
-All projects that are created with `gulp scaffold` are added automatically on this list located at `gulp/config/projects.json`.
+All projects that are created with `gulp scaffold` are added automatically to this list located at `gulp/config/projects.json`.

 ### Build